bjduarte/hapticVision/README.md

 # hapticVision
 Video object detection and depth recognition for hapwrap technology.
+Sana sucks

 Requirements
 -----
 This program uses two different Machine Learning Models for depth perception.
-Download each and place it in the models folder.
+Within the hapticVision main folder create a new folder called "models".
+Download both Monodepth2 and ImageAI and place it in the newly created models folder.

 [Click Here To Download the Models](https://drive.google.com/drive/folders/1xttyp-wezKU9RcIfaCJewzUEHkljIsBt?usp=sharing)